Carlapl3/financial-services-intelligence-agent/README.md

 This repository is intentionally scoped as a **portfolio-grade demonstration** of agent design, system architecture, and reasoning — not as a production system.

 ---
+## Implementation Notes
+This system is designed for financial services monitoring with configurable sources.
+Demo uses public fintech/regulatory sources for illustration.

+---
 ## What this repository demonstrates

 - End-to-end design of an agentic monitoring pipeline used in a real consulting context